Weekday Gospel Reflection

 In Matthew 23:1-12, Jesus criticized the scribes and Pharisees primarily for their self-interest and social climbing.
 Now, he shifted his ire to a series of woes concerning their rulings on the Law.
 In the first four of the series, he chided them for their rigidity over mercy:

-Legal judgments that drove widows further into poverty, only to to covered over by lengthy prayers.
+Legal judgments that drove widows further into poverty, only to be covered over by lengthy prayers.

 Lifestyle entanglements that drew both themselves and their followers away from faith in the Kingdom.